Making Vision Transformers Truly Shift-Equivariant: Preliminaries

-From~\equref{eq:token}, observe that ViT's tokenization is not shift-equivariant.
-The patches are extracted based on a \textit{fixed} grid, \ie, they will be different if the input is shifted, as illustrated in~\figref{fig:token_orig}.
+\equref{eq:token} implies that \texttt{token} is not shift-equivariant.
+Patches are extracted based on a \textit{fixed} grid, so different patches will be obtained if the input is shifted, as illustrated in~\figref{fig:token_orig}.